AbdullahSafwan/abdullahsafwan/README.md

 Currently working on a B2C application with Serverless Framework, Prisma, and MySQL.
 Before that, I built audio/video streaming systems using AWS Media Services.
 I also help mentor junior engineers when I'm not debugging my own code.

-Graduated with a B.E in Computer Systems Engineering from DUET Karachi You can reach me at **abdullahsafwan768@gmail.com**
+Graduated with a B.E in Computer Systems Engineering from DUET Karachi.

+You can reach me at **abdullahsafwan768@gmail.com**

 ## Tech Stack